box/viewer.js/README.md

 ## Logos

 As per section 2.6 of our agreement of our [API terms](http://developers.box.com/box-view-terms/), we require that all apps using Box View with the Standard tier conspicuously display a Box logo when displaying Box View documents.
-An [approved logo](src/images/logo.png) is included within this repository.
+We have included an [approved logo](src/images/logo.png) within this repository.
 If your Box View plan permits custom branding of the viewer, please refer to [Logo Options](#logo-options) for instructions on how to build the viewer without the Box logo or with a custom logo.

 ## Documentation